Your Professional High Frequency PCB Manufacturer in China

 Any current creates a magnetic field.
 This is how the spread of electromagnetic radiation begins.

-So, you might be wondering how you even know that you are working on a high frequency project, if it does not reveal problems with electromagnetic radiation.
+So, you might be wondering how you even know that you are working on a high-frequency project if it does not reveal problems with electromagnetic radiation.

 - Frequency.
-The first theory is that high frequency design is such because of the operating frequency of the PCB and its ability to influence the performance of the electronic circuit.
+The first theory is that high-frequency design is such because of the operating frequency of the PCB and its ability to influence the performance of the electronic circuit.
 Some believe that this threshold starts at 50 MHz.
 Others divide device speeds into groups: low-frequency (<25 MHz), medium-frequency (25-100 MHz), high-frequency (100-1000 MHz), and above – ultra-high frequency, which are the designers of radio transmitting devices.

 - Conductive tracks.
 There is a theory that it is possible to use the physical dimensions of the conductive paths to determine the high frequency of the device.
-Its guiding principle is that if the signal travel time on the track is more than 1/3 of the switching time of the device signal, then you are dealing with a high frequency device.
+Its guiding principle is that if the signal travel time on the track is more than 1/3 of the switching time of the device signal, then you are dealing with a high-frequency device.

-Modularity.
+- Modularity.
 The latter point of view takes a general approach that looks at circuit design as a whole and asks the next question – is your system physically operating as a single system?
 Or do you have a set of subcircuits, from which one large circuit is assembled, in which individual modules work independently?
-In the latter case, you are dealing with the realm of high frequency devices.
+In the latter case, you are dealing with the realm of high-frequency devices.

 Great.
 Now let’s take a look at all the possible “background noises” that you have to deal with.
 Let’s take a closer look at the top 10 tips for success in device design.